toolbuilder/rollup-plugin-create-pack-file/README.md

 Basic Options:

 * `rootDir` - tell the plugin where the package root is located.
 By default, this is `process.cwd()`.
-* `packCommand` - tell the plugin what shell command to use to generate the pack file.
+* `packCommand` - tell the plugin what command to use to generate the pack file.
+This is not run in a shell, but `execa` is used to parse the command.
 By default, this is `npm pack`.
 For example, I use [pnpm](https://pnpm.js.org/) instead of `npm`, so my packCommand option looks like `pnpm pack`.
 The plugin does expect the pack file name to match `npm` naming conventions.

 Advanced options:

 * `packageJson` - By default, the plugin reads `package.json` at `rootDir` to figure out the pack file name.
 If you want something else, provide this option an Object that has `name` and `version` attributes just like `package.json` does.
 * `mover` - Async method that moves the pack file.
 Signature looks like this: async (fullPackFilePath, fullTargetPackFilePath) => {}.
 No return value is expected.
 An `Error` should be thrown on failure.
 By default the plugin provides a function to move the file.
 * `shellCommand` - An async method that creates the pack file when given the `packCommand` option value.
 No return value is expected, an `Error` should be thrown on failure.
-By default, the plugin provides a shell runner.
+By default, the plugin uses `execa.command` to run `packCommand`.

 ## Contributing